What Computer Should We Use?

 That left the option of obtaining a shared PC to run the Hexcode software; this turned out to be a viable solution.
 New PC laptops start in the $350 vicinity, but new wasn't necessary.
 Neither Rad nor I had an extra PC in our closet, but off-lease and rebuilt laptops are cheaper than new ones, and plain old used ones less expensive still.
 I considered buying from a Craigslist ad, but I wouldn't know the seller and while I'm familiar with and comfortable buying Macs, I felt less comfortable in PC-land.

 A lot of used computers are for sale on eBay.
 I looked for a PC with a 12" or 13" screen (big enough to read easily but small enough to carry on a bike if we wanted) and 2 gigabytes of RAM ([I]R[/I]andom [I]A[/I]ccess [I]M[/I]emory), all from a seller with a good rating and reasonable return privileges if the computer showed up and didn't work.
 Because the computer's operating system (a version of Windows) and the HexCode application would be the only software we'd use, we didn't need a large hard drive; in addition, for our use, the speed of the computer's CPU (its [I]C[/I]entral [I]P[/I]rocessing [I]U[/I]nit, or "brain") was irrelevant.
-Because I planned to install a fresh operating system after the computer arrived, the particular OS it had (or even if it had no OS) didn't matter either, although the computer would need a DVD drive to run the HexCode software, one would have to be available to install the new OS. eBay's search tools (on the left side of the eBay window) made it easy to specify what I wanted, without having to scroll through thousands of listings for computers and parts.
+Because I planned to install a fresh operating system after the computer arrived, the particular OS it had (or even if it had no OS) didn't matter either; although the computer wouldn't need a DVD drive to run the HexCode software, one would have to be available to install the new OS. eBay's search tools (on the left side of the eBay window) made it easy to specify what I wanted, without having to scroll through thousands of listings for computers and parts.